kay01-kwon/dualarm_mobile_bringup/README.md

 Prerequisite pkg : dualarm_mobile_description

+Launch procedure :

+$ sudo ifconfig eth1 192.168.3.70

+$ sudo route add 192.168.1.202 eth1

+$ roslaunch velodyne_pointcloud VLP16_points.launch

+$ roslaunch dualarm_mobile_bringup bringup.launch

-If you want to use only camera, then follow the instruction.
+If you want to use camera and velodyne without wheel odometry, then follow the instruction.

 Go to the directory